MAVIDH Score: A COVID-19 Severity Scoring using Chest X-Ray Pathology Features: Introduction

 Since the manual interpretation of medical images is a highly specialized and resource-intensive skill, many researchers have investigated the utility of deep learning systems in determining a COVID-19 severity score.
 Such systems have proven to be successful in quantifying COVID-19 lung compromise at a point in time \cite{blain2020determination, cohen2020predicting}, sometimes with good correlation between results from the CXR and CT imaging modes \cite{amer2020covid}.
 Automation of the semi-qualitative approach has been proposed with results that are promising but leave much room for improvement, in part due to the difficultly associated with establishing the ground truth to such methods due to human radiological interpretation \cite{signoroni2020end}.
 The use of deep learning can have limited applications in medical use cases when used as support for decisions that affect a patient’s clinical outcome because of their non-explainable, black-box nature.
 One popular technique for interpretation on convolutional networks is the saliency map, which provides a heatmap overlay of network attention calculated on a gradient basis \cite{simonyan2014very}.
 Nevertheless, there are still serious concerns as to whether saliency mapping techniques accurately reflect trained model parameters \cite{adebayo2018sanity} since they do not have shown to be robust under rigorous examination in the context of medial imaging \cite{arun2020assessing}.

-Given the issues of assessing disease progression and explainability, this work presents an interpretable, fully-automated, CXR severity scoring for COVID-19 named MAVIDH (Machine Vision and Digital Health research group) score.
-The method uses machine learning techniques to extract semantic features from the CXR and score COVID-19 patients based on a particular selection of ICU-admission data.
-The method is validated against an independent data set and through a comparison with other existing works.
-Such a comparison is made in a proposed framework comprised of images from patients in different stages of disease progression that allows judging the score based on the different expected severity from particular groups.
-The analysis shows that there is a relationship between CXR features and patient stratification.
+Given the issues of assessing disease progression and explainability, this work presents an interpretable, fully-automated, CXR severity scoring methodology for COVID-19 named MAVIDH (Machine Vision and Digital Health research group) score.
+Such a methodology uses machine learning techniques to extract semantic features from the CXR and score COVID-19 patients based on a particular selection of ICU-admission data.
+The validation here is performed on an independent data set and through a comparison with other existing works.
+The comparison uses images from patients in different stages of disease progression: not in ICU, vicinity of ICU admission, and in ICU.
+The analysis shows a relationship between CXR features and patient stratification.
 It is envisaged that this research may lead to the development of analytic tooling that will help clinicians stratify COVID-19 patients to achieve better outcomes while being valuable in assisting clinics in managing resource requirements relating to ICUs.